 Nowhere is the superiority of home-grown fruit more evident than when you bite into a peach off your own tree.
 When you tire of fresh fruit peaches can be used in many different ways; baked, canned, froze, pureed, roasted, and sauced into preserves.
 All our peaches are freestone (flesh separates from seed)unless noted.
 In cooler summer locations attractive espalier (two dimensional pruning) works well along a wall which provides extra radiant heat for fruit ripening.
 While peaches require well-drained soil, they are more tolerant of wet feet than cherries or apricots.
 Don't let the fear of peach leaf curl keep you from growing peaches; copper dormant sprays are very effective in controlling it.
-All of the peaches are self-fertile, except Indian Free and J. H. Hale.
+All of the peaches are self-fertile, except Indian Blood Cling and J. H. Hale.